-- 1. Water Cherenkov detector: As the cheapest available target material water is the only liquid that is realistic for extremely large detectors, up to several hundreds or thousands of kilotons.
-Water Cherenkov detectors have rather good resolution for energy, position and direction.
+- 1. Water Čerenkov detector: As the cheapest available target material water is the only liquid that is realistic for extremely large detectors, up to several hundreds or thousands of kilotons.
+Water Čerenkov detectors have rather good resolution for energy, position and direction.
 The technology is well proven, used previously in IMB, Kamiokande and SuperKamiokande. - 2.
-Liquid Scintillator: Experiments with liquid scintillators have very good energy resolution and low threshold.
-They are particularly attractive for geoneutrino studies.
-Liquid scintillators also based on a well known technology, to name Borexino (Back et al., 2004) and KamLand (Araki et al., 2005b) as examples of previous experiments with regular scale. - 3.
-Liquid Argon: Cryogenic Time Projection Chambers have very good resolution to identify particles.
+Liquid Scintillator: Experiments using liquid scintillators provide a high energy resolution and a low energy threshold.
+They are particularly attractive for low energy detection, for example solar neutrinos or geoneutrinos.
+Liquid scintillator detectors are also based on an established technology, to name Borexino (Back et al., 2004) and KamLAND (Araki et al., 2005b) as examples of previous experiments of regular scale.

+3. Liquid Argon: Cryogenic Time Projection Chambers have very good resolution to identify particles.
 Liquid Argon detectors are very versatile and work well with wide energy range.
 Experience from such detectors has been gained with ICARUS (Amerio et al., 2004; Arneodo et al., 2001).

-Three experiments are proposed to employ these techniques: MEMPHYS (de Bellefon et al., 2006) for Water Cherenkov, LENA (Oberauer et al., 2005) for Liquid Scintillator and GLACIER (Ereditato and Rubbia, 2005; Rubbia, 2004a,b) for Liquid Argon.
-The purpose of this report is to study the physics potential of each of them.
+Three experiments are proposed to employ these techniques: MEMPHYS (de Bellefon et al., 2006) for Water Čerenkov, LENA (Marrodán Undagoitia et al., 2006a; Oberauer et al., 2005) for Liquid Scintillator and GLACIER (Ereditato and Rubbia, 2005; Rubbia, 2004a,b) for Liquid Argon.
+The purpose of this report is to study the physics potential of these experiments and rise some complementary aspects between the three techniques.